paulrouget/servo-embedding-api/README.md

 Holds default properties for future pipelines.

-Is responsible to navigate through the history.
+Responsible for the navigation through the history.
 Fire events when a new entry is available (user clicks on a link).

 ## HistoryEntries